joanms/unicorn-attractor/README.md

 ##### Reporting Bugs
 1. Navigate to bug report form.
 2. Enter text in both fields and click "Submit Report".
-3. Ensure that the bug appears in list_bugs.html.
+3. Ensure that the bug appears on the page listing all reported bugs.
-4. Click on "View Details" for the bug in list_bugs.html and ensure that a page with its details appears.
+4. Click on "View Details" for the bug on the page listing all reported bugs and ensure that a page with its details appears.
-5. Ensure that the bug is listed on the profile page of the user that submitted it.
+5. Ensure that the bug is listed on the profile page of the user who submitted it.

 ##### Viewing Bug Details
 1. Click on the "More Details" button of a bug on the page listing reported bugs.